 At the age of fourteen Ahmet's mother brought him a record-cutting machine.
 Taking a Cootie Williams instrumental "West End Blues" he wrote lyrics to it.
 With the instrumental playing on a record player Ahmet turned recording machine and sang the lyrics into the microphone as the record played.

 Ahmet and Nesuhi liked to go looking for old records by the great bands.
 Two of the record shops they frequented were the Hot Record Shop and Commodore Music Store.
 The later was owned by Milt Gabler who would later become A&R head of Decca Records.

-As the brothers became friends with Duke Ellington, Lena Horne and Jelly Roll Morton the decided to put on the first integrated concert in Washington D.C.
-Having trouble finding a venue where they could hold the event they held at the Jewish Community Center, which was the only place that would allow a mixed audience and mixed band.
+As the brothers became friends with Duke Ellington, Lena Horne and Jelly Roll Morton they decided to put on the first integrated concert in Washington D.C.
+Having trouble finding a venue where they could hold the event they held it at the Jewish Community Center, which was the only place that would allow a mixed audience and mixed band.
 Later they would be allowed to use the National Press Club's auditorium.

-Around 1943 Nesuhi met and married Marili Morden who owned a spcialty record store in California called the Jazzman Record Shop.
+Around 1943 Nesuhi met and married Marili Morden who owned a specialty record store in California called the Jazzman Record Shop.
 Nesuhi spent an increasing amount of time on the West Coast discovering and promoting the music they both loved.

 Ahmet went out and rented a small apartment with his small allowance.
 Offered various jobs by family friends Ahmet turned them down.
 Instead he decided that he would get into the record business.
 This was to just be a temporary thing to help put him through college after which he would return to Turkey.